ZachPenn/CellCounting/README.md

 * source activate EnvironmentName
 * jupyter notebook

+From Jupyter Notebook navigate to ipynb files on your computer to run scipts.

 ## Image requirements
 Single channel, 8-bit, .tif images are required.
 Tif images that are not already 8-bit are converted to 8 bit.